codeceptjs/CodeceptJS/docs/helpers/Appium.md

 ## runOnAndroid

-Execute code only on Android
+Execute code only on iOS

 ```js
 I.runOnAndroid(() => {